 Why Live in Western Fall River

-Western Fall River is a neighborhood in transition, bordered by the Taunton River to the west.
-Historically known for its textile mills, many of these structures are now being repurposed into senior living centers and luxury apartments, attracting business-friendly millennials.
-The area features a mix of housing, including apartment buildings, condominiums, and pockets of single-family homes such as Victorians, federal-style, ranches, and split-levels, particularly closer to the Highlands area.
+Bordered by the Taunton River to the west, Western Fall River is a neighborhood in transition.
+Known for its textile mills, many of these historic structures are now being repurposed into senior living centers and luxury apartments, attracting business-friendly millennials.
+The area has a mixture of housing, including apartment buildings, condominiums and pockets of single-family homes.
+Styles include Victorian, federal, ranch and split-level, particularly closer to the Highlands area.
 Streets are laid out in a grid with wide sidewalks and mature shade trees.
-The neighborhood is served by Fall River Public Schools, with schools having average ratings.
-North Park, designed by Frederick Olmsted, offers baseball fields, tennis courts, a skateboard park, and a playground, along with winter activities like ice-skating and sledding.
-Bicentennial Park on the waterfront features a World War II memorial, a playground, tennis courts, a boat ramp, and a walking trail leading to Battleship Cove.
-For shopping, SouthCoast Marketplace is a 6-mile drive and includes a theater, casino, and various stores.
+The neighborhood is served by Fall River Public Schools, which have average ratings.
+North Park, designed by Frederick Olmsted, offers baseball fields, tennis courts, a skateboard park and a playground, along with winter activities like ice-skating and sledding.
+Bicentennial Park on the waterfront features a World War II memorial, a playground, tennis courts, a boat ramp and a walking trail leading to Battleship Cove.
+For shopping, SouthCoast Marketplace is a 6-mile drive and includes a theater, casino and different stores.
 Dining options include the Tipsy Toboggan, offering rustic pub fare and river views, and The Cove, known for its memorable food and waterfront views.
-The neighborhood has a low crime risk compared to the national average, making it a practical choice for potential home buyers.

 Frequently Asked Questions